• Skip to primary navigation

 Warm Street Tortillas and shredded lettuce are completely optional, but HIGHLY recommended!

-Made with Beef as the first ingredient with no fillers or artificial flavours, Grimm’s All Beef Sizzlin’ Smokie has 11g of protein with zero sugar added per smokie.
-It is naturally smoked, plus gluten, lactose and soy-free.
+Recipe created in partnership with Grimm's Fine Foods.
+Opinions in this post are my own.
+Made with Beef as the first ingredient with no fillers or artificial flavours, Grimm's All Beef Sizzlin' Smokie has 11g of protein with zero sugar added per smokie.
+It is naturally smoked, gluten-free, lactose-free and soy-free.
 It is a flavour experience you will definitely want on your grill this summer!

 Ingredients